Thiago-spart/Front-end-freecodecamp/README.md

 # Front-end-freecodecamp

-This repository is all of my activiries in Freecodecamp web responsive.
+This repository is all of my activiries in Freecodecamp web responsive course.

 #### Contents